 I LOVE photographing Newborns!
 Thank you for choosing me to capture this wonderful time in your life.
 Below are a few tips to help ensure that we have a successful session together!
+Please make sure to read all of the tips as they are all equally important to getting the photos that you will cherish for years to come!

 Most of the images I’ll be shooting during your session work best if the baby is in a deep sleep.
 To encourage this, I recommend that you do whatever it takes to make sure baby is nice and exhausted.
-Keeping your little one awake on top of your own sleep deprivation might feel like torture, but I think it will be worth it in the end!

 A well fed baby is a happy baby!
 Please feed and burp baby right before our session to ensure a happy, sleepy “milk drunk” baby.
 I’ll also be more than happy to take a break if needed to help him/her stay content.